tutorial

 Next Steps

-Now that you have a working workflow:
+Now that organizations have a working workflow:

 • Add more triggers: Monitor pull requests, comments, or releases